Performance of WebAssembly runtimes in 2026

 Wasmer is mixed if you only look at the baseline, but the 2026 release supporting wide_arithmetic changes the practical answer for crypto code.
 With that feature enabled, it was the fastest complete 2026 result I could compare across a normal current release.

 wasm2c remains good.
-If you can translate WebAssembly to C ahead of time and compile it for the host, it is hard to beat.
+If you can translate WebAssembly to C ahead of time and compile it for the host, it’s hard to beat.

 WAVM produced the fastest 2026 baseline number, but I don’t have a fair 2024 or 2025 comparison.